diogotcorreia/master-thesis/docs/content/acknowledgements.typ

 thank you for supporting me throughout this adventure, and for being understanding when I moved across the continent.
-Rest assured I have missed you all as well, always looking forward to the small breaks when I could fly back home.
+Rest assured I have missed you all as well, always looking forward to when I could fly back home.

 To my supervisor, Musard,
 thank you for encouraging me to pursue this topic